The110001/making-a-website-using-python/README.md

-# practice-3
+# making a website using python
-the script takes a range from the user, then adds the current to the previous one until the last number in the range.
+as the title suggests, I am going to practice creating a website using python.
+I will first try to create some basic static websites using basic html code, then I will try to create a more dynamic website using python and add different aspects to the project.